RetiredWizard/PyDOS_wifi/README.md

 Returns the next *size* bytes of the HTTP content as bytes.
 This is useful in scanning HTTP streams that are larger than would fit in available microcontroller memory.

-When using MicroPython, reads attempting to get more data than is available will hang the board (for at least 60 seconds).
-Either make sure the *size* of data read is less than is available in the stream or set **size** to a single byte (1).
-If there is no data available to read when the next method is called it will return a btye string of length zero (b'') after **Pydos_wifi.timeout** milliseconds have elapsed.
+When using MicroPython, calls to **read** attempting to get more data than is available will hang the board (for at least 60 seconds).
+Either make sure the **size** of data read is less than is available in the stream or set **size** to a single byte (1).
+If there are no data available to read when the next method is called it will return a btye string of length zero (b'') after **Pydos_wifi.timeout** milliseconds have elapsed.
 The zero length byte string can be tested for in order to determine the end of data within a loop, assuming you are reading just one byte at a time. **Note** reading the stream one byte at a time may be considerably slower than reading larger chunks.

 The following example programs should run unmodified on ESP32/Pico W/Nano Connect boards running either CircuitPython or MicroPython.